 There’s a $25 filing fee for the Certificate of Assumed Name, as well.
 You can get your Certificate of Assumed Name form here.

-3. Choose A New York Registered Agent
+3. Choose a New York Registered Agent

-Every LLC is required by the New York Department of State Division of Corporations to have what is known as a “registered agent”.
+Every LLC is required by the New York Department of State Division of Corporations to have what is known as a “registered agent.”

-Choosing your registered agent is an important choice.
+Picking the right registered agent is an important choice.
 You can decide to appoint yourself the registered agent of your LLC or hire a registered agent service.

-If you decide to operate as the registered agent for your LLC, then you need to know a few things.
+If you decide to operate as the registered agent for your LLC, you need to know a few things.
 The first is that you’ll have to register your personal information with the New York Department of State, which means that it will be available on the public record for scam artists and hackers to access.